Shelob: Adaptations

-The portrayal of Shelob in Peter Jackson's film of The Return of the King is based on the New Zealand tunnel-web spider, a species that Jackson personally dislikes.
+The portrayal of Shelob in Peter Jackson's film of The Return of the King is based on the New Zealand tunnel-web spider, a species that Jackson dislikes.

 In the 1981 BBC Radio adaption of The Lord of the Rings, Shelob is portrayed by BBC Radiophonic Workshop member Jenny Lee.

 In Peter Jackson's film trilogy, Shelob's appearance is delayed until the third movie, The Lord of the Rings: The Return of the King.
 Her design is based on the New Zealand tunnel-web spider, which Jackson hates.

 Shelob is a major character in the video game Middle-earth: Shadow of War, where she serves as both the narrator and an ally to player character Talion.
 In the game, Shelob shape-shifts to assume the form of an attractive woman.
 Following criticism of this decision, the creative director Michael de Plater explained that Gollum and Shelob were "the unsung heroes of The Lord of the Rings": Shelob senses Frodo's weakness and makes a pact with Gollum to hasten him to Mount Doom and destroy the ring.
 De Plater envisioned Shelob as a dark counterpart to Galadriel, noting how both manipulate lesser beings, but that Shelob is more honest.